rmortale/file-sender-k/README.md

 ### Secret Configuration

-For convenience, create a secret to contain the sensitive properties in the `application.properties` file:
+Create a secret for every microservice to contain the sensitive properties in the `application.properties` file and `sender-application.properties` file:

 ```
 kubectl create secret generic fileservice-props --from-file application.properties

+kubectl create secret generic files-sender-props --from-file sender-application.properties
 ```

 Then create the PVC, and run the microservices.